Research

-Reintegrative Retributivism --- Modern Law Review
+Reintegrative retributivism : Modern Law Review

 Outlines a general justification of punishment organised around reintegrating offenders.
 The paper takes seriously both empirical scepticism about what punishment achieves in practice and the countervailing prevalence of social attitudes that regard punishment as necessary.
+(Open Access).

 A brief summary of two ideas to fix current issues with jury research.
 (Manuscript)

-Criminal Proof: Fixed or Flexible? --- The Philosophical Quarterly
+Criminal proof: fixed or flexible? : The Philosophical Quarterly

 Argues that we should use different standards of proof for different crimes, depending on how serious the crime is.
 (Manuscript)